nerdyspook/mini-page-builder/README.md

-#
+# Mini Page Builder

+A mini page builder which lets the user drag and drop components from the sidebar.

 ## Instructions to run the code

 - Download zip or clone this repository.
-- Once code is downloaded do `yarn` to install all the necessary dependencies
+- Once code is downloaded do `yarn` to install all the necessary dependencies.
 - Do `yarn run dev` inside project directory to start the application.
 - The application will start on [http://localhost:3000](http://localhost:3000)